 Tangerine Investments offers lower fee and comprehensive indexed-based portfolios.
 But they are not the first name that comes to mind when looking at the Canadian Robo Advisors.
-It can be a complete digital experience just like the other Robo’s.
+But Tangerine can be a complete digital experience just like the other Robo’s.
 The portfolios are mutual funds all with management expense ratios of 1.07%.
 There are no fees for when you buy or sell.
 Investment advice is available.

 Here’s the Tangerine Investments Review.

 The Robo Advisors Have Landed – Don’t Be Scared.

-The Canadian Robo Advisors help investors create complete ETF portfolios online, with very reasonable fees.
+The Canadian Robo Advisors allow investors to create complete ETF portfolios online, with very reasonable fees.
 For example, based on a $100,000 investment portfolio the annual fees would range from $360 to $800 (.20%-.80%) depending on the Robo Advisor selected.
 Investors will also pay the underlying management expenses of the ETFs.
 Human advice is also available.

 Here’s my review of Justwealth, The Robo Advisor That Knows When To Get Personal.